betaflight/betaflight/docs/Board - Omnibus F4.md

 * switching voltage regulator - solves problem of overheating BEC
 * SD Card slot instead of flash memory
 * SBUS inverter connected to UART6
-* PPM and UART6 can not be used together, there is no jumper to disconnect PPM input from UART6 RX
+* PPM and UART6 cannot be used together, there is no jumper to disconnect PPM input from UART6 RX
 * Uses target **OMNIBUSF4V3**

 ## **NOT** supported